April · Fair Housing Month

 Environmental healthTree canopy, heat, air quality, park access

 Every conversation this page has been about — covenants, redlining, sundown enforcement, the 50-point homeownership gap — shows up on this map as low scores.
 Tree canopy, heat exposure, income, transit access: all of it.
 The Equity Index is the receipt for the history.
-Knowing it exists means you can reference it instead of repeating vague "good neighborhood / bad neighborhood" talk.
+Once an agent knows it exists, they can point to it instead of falling back on vague "good neighborhood / bad neighborhood" talk.

-When a buyer asks a question you can't legally answer ("is this a good area? are the schools good? is it safe?"), send the Equity Index alongside the OSPI report card and Tacoma crime dashboard.
-Frame it as: "Here's a city-built tool that scores every block on 34 different quality-of-life measures.
+When a buyer asks a question an agent can't legally answer ("is this a good area? are the schools good? is it safe?"), an agent following fair housing sends the Equity Index alongside the OSPI report card and Tacoma crime dashboard.
+The framing: "Here's a city-built tool that scores every block on 34 different quality-of-life measures.
 Pull your street, look at what matters to you, draw your own lines."
-You stay out of steering territory.
+The agent stays out of steering territory.
 The client gets real data.
 Everybody's covered.

 Beyond race · every protected class